Teatrul Tineretului

-Teatrul Tineretului (Youth's Theatre) is a cultural institution and a landmark of the city of Piatra Neamț, Romania.
-It is one of the most well-known theaters in Romania since many important Romanian actors began their career here.
+Teatrul Tineretului (Youth's Theatre) is a cultural institution and a landmark in the city of Piatra Neamț, Romania.
+It is one of the most well-known theaters in Romania, as many important Romanian actors began their careers here.
 For over 50 years, Teatrul Tineretului has been a major cultural institution in Romania.

 History

-Nevertheless, achieving this status wasn't easy.
 After World War II, theaters in Romania, like many other cultural institutions, lacked funding and most importantly, help and understanding from the ruling Communist Party.
 Ion Coman, appointed manager of the theater by the new post-war rulers, unlike most political appointees of that time, loved theater and fell in love with the institution and its people.
-Ion Coman became overnight, a talent agent, searching for actors, newly graduates of drama schools throughout the country.
+Coman became overnight, a talent agent, searching for actors, newly graduates of drama schools throughout the country.
 He encouraged young actors to come to Piatra Neamț, and using his personal connections with the Communist Party, arranged for the newcomers a commodity that few other institutions of that time offered, housing for the young actors.

-The first generation of actors that put TT in the spotlight included Florin Piersic, Leopoldina Balanuta and Radu (Dodo) Voicescu.
+The first generation of actors that put TT in the spotlight included Florin Piersic, Leopoldina Bălănuță and Radu (Dodo) Voicescu.